panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 };
 ```

-The user can choose a custom field name like `toString` (as in the example), `constructor`, etc. that could potentially break the code that later uses this object.
+But the user can choose a custom field name like `toString` (as in the example), `constructor`, etc. As presented above, such keys names on the state object could potentially break the code that later uses this object.

 *Don't take user input to create keys on your plain objects!*

-It's more reasonable to bind the user interface state to a map:
+Because the map has no restrictions over the keys names, the right solution is to bind the user interface state to a map.

 ```javascript
 const userCustomFieldsMap = new Map([